2019 Yale Bulldogs football team

 The 2019 Yale Bulldogs football team represented Yale University in the 2019 NCAA Division I FCS football season.
 The season marked the Bulldogs's 147th overall season.
 The team played its home games at the Yale Bowl in New Haven, Connecticut and were led by eighth-year head coach Tony Reno.
 They were members of the Ivy League.
 They finished the season 9–1 overall and 6–1 in Ivy League play to share the Ivy League title with Dartmouth.
 Yale averaged 12,132 fans per game.

-Previous season

-The Bulldogs finished the 2018 season 5–5, 3–4 in Ivy League play to finish in a three-way tie for fourth place.

 Preseason

 Preseason media poll

 The Ivy League released their preseason media poll on August 8, 2019.
 The Bulldogs were picked to finish in first place.